 - Nikolai Dante's Huntsman 5000 rifle is like this.
 It fires the optimum ammunition to eliminate its target at any time, but Nikolai's used it to shoot to wound on occasion.

 - Justified in The Punisher: Purgatory.
-Punisher has been granted with divine weaponry which respond to his thoughts, making him able to just point and shoot as he pleases.
+Punisher has been granted divine weaponry that responds to his thoughts, making him able to just point and shoot as he pleases.

 - Legend of the Seeker: The Dakras wielded by the Sisters of the Light and of the Dark.
 Their lethality is directly proportional to whom they hit: If it hits a Sister of the Dark, she's dead before she hits the ground.
 If it hits a main character, the thrower will have to release its magic to make the kill.
 In the latter case, the Dakra can be removed without any ill effects, even if it was previously embedded in the character's ribs.

-- Dungeons & Dragons has merciful weapons that are enchanted to deal an extra 1d6 damage, but have all the damage nonlethal.
+- This happens due to the game's abstract combat system, varying the method with each edition.
+As one example, merciful weapons that are enchanted to deal an extra 1d6 damage, but have all the damage nonlethal.
 This ability can be switched on and off as a free action, and KO'd enemies can be killed at your leisure, so there's not even a drawback.
 Other weapons can be used to deal nonlethal damage, but at a penalty to accuracy.
 And just to round out the trope, normally nonlethal weapons can take this same accuracy penalty to deal lethal damage.